 Event Schema

-- Input and output validations
+- Input and Output schema

 Godspeed follows Schema Driven Development & Single Source of Truth, Configure Over Code and Modular Architecture approach in